 Do not change the settings of the protection devices.
-If the protection devices have been bypassed or is forced to operate improperly, or parts other than those specified by LG are used, there is risk of fire, electric shock, explosion, and physical injury or death.
+If the protection devices have been bypassed or is forced to operate improperly, or parts other than those specified by LG are used, there is improperty, or parts other than those specified by LG are used, there is risk of fire, electric shock, explosion, and physical injury or death.